Sanctuary of Asclepius, Epidaurus: History

-In the 4th and 3rd centuries BC embarked on an ambitious building program for enlarging and reconstruction of monumental buildings.
+In the 4th and 3rd centuries BC, the Greeks embarked on an ambitious building program for enlarging and reconstructing monumental buildings.
 Fame and prosperity continued throughout the Hellenistic period.
-In the third century BC, one Isyllus established a new procession to celebrate the birthday of Asclepius, including a new sacred hymn, which he had inscribed in the sanctuary of Apollo Maleatas on Kynortion hill, which was believed to be Asclepius' birthplace.
+In the third century BC, one Isyllus established a new procession to celebrate the birthday of Asclepius, including a new sacred hymn, which he had inscribed in the Sanctuary of Apollo Maleatas on Kynortion hill, which was believed to be Asclepius' birthplace.

 During the Achaean War in 146 BC, the Achaians converted the sanctuary into a stronghold.
 After Lucius Mummius defeated the Achaians and destroyed Corinth in 146 BC, he visited the sanctuary and left two dedications there.

 In 87 BC, the sanctuary was looted by the Roman general Sulla.
-In 74 BC, Marcus Antonius Creticus installed a garrison in the city causing a lack of grain.
+In 74 BC, Marcus Antonius Creticus installed a garrison in the city, causing a lack of grain.
 Sometime before 67 BC the sanctuary was plundered by pirates.
 Archaeological evidence reveals extensive damage in the first half of the first century BC.
 The guest house, gymnasium, and water supply system (required for most of the sanctuary's important rituals) were abandoned and the sanctuary of Apollo Maleatas was destroyed.
-Livy, in the early first century AD, speaks of "Epidaurus... was once rich with gifts for the god, which are now vestiges of wrecked dedications."
+Livy, in the early first century AD, speaks of how "Epidaurus ... was once rich with gifts for the god, which are now vestiges of wrecked dedications."
 Inscriptions claim that the town was rescued from total destruction by a series of gifts from a rich benefactor, Euanthes son of Eunomus, who was honoured with at least six monuments.

 In the first century AD, the town was dominated by the wealthy Statilius and Claudius-Cornelius families, who dominated the main priestly offices, sponsored some construction work, and funded celebrations of the Apolloneia Asclapieia Caesarea Games.